bschiffthaler/mkname/README.md

 ## Invoking with all project files

-You can also download this github project, which contains a set of .txt files used for the word choices.
+You can also download this github project, which contains the set of external .txt files used for the word choices.

 ```
 git clone https://github.com/fabianlee/mkname.git